westonio/adopt-dont-shop/.github/pull_request_template.md

 ## Describe your changes

-## Issue ticket number and link
+## User story

 ## Checklist before requesting a review
-- [ ] I have performed a self-review of my code
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] I have ensured rspec suite is passing in its entirety
-- [ ] Do we need to implement analytics?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.